Town Hall Concert

 Town Hall Concert is a 1964 live album by the jazz bassist and composer Charles Mingus.
 It was recorded in New York City at The Town Hall on April 4, 1964.
 "So Long Eric" is a 12-bar blues that got its name after Eric Dolphy informed Mingus he would be leaving the band to stay in Europe before a concert in Oslo.
 "Praying With Eric" is more commonly known as "Meditations On Integration".
-The album was originally released on Mingus' own Jazz Workshop label and subsequently rereleased on Fantasy as part of their Original Jazz Classics series.
+The album was originally released on Mingus' own Jazz Workshop label and rereleased on Fantasy as part of their Original Jazz Classics series.

 Track listing

 All songs written by Charles Mingus.